LANSA Flight 508

-Crash
+Accident

 LANSA Flight 508 departed Lima's Jorge Chávez International Airport just before noon on Christmas Eve on its way to Iquitos, Peru, with a scheduled stop at Pucallpa.
 The aircraft was flying at about 21000 ft above mean sea level when it encountered an area of thunderstorms and severe turbulence.
 Some evidence showed the crew decided to continue the flight despite the hazardous weather ahead, apparently because of pressure to meet the holiday schedule.
 Peruvian investigators cited "intentional flight into hazardous weather conditions" as a cause of the crash.

+After flying for twenty minutes in this weather at FL210 lightning struck the aircraft, causing fire on the right wing which separated, along with part of the left wing.
+The aircraft crashed in flames into mountainous terrain.
+Structural failure occurred because of the loads imposed on the aircraft flying through a severe thunderstorm, but also because of stresses resulting from the maneuver to level out the aircraft.